-Equality Duty Reasoning: A. Elimination of discrimination (both direct & indirect), victimisation and harassment.
+YES Equality Duty Reasoning: A. Elimination of discrimination (both direct & indirect), victimisation and harassment.
 (Will the proposal discriminate?
 Or help eliminate discrimination?)
 The proposals will help to eliminate direct and indirect discrimination, as all proposals are inclusive.
-The plan also depicts the intended beneficiaries and how attainment will be measured in order to realise Scottish Government targets.
+The report highlights activities undertaken in 2023/24 showing the intended beneficiaries and how attainment will be measured in order to realise Scottish Government targets.
 B. Promotion of equality of opportunity?
-(Will your proposal help or hinder the Council with this) The 6 high level nationally identified priority groups at high risk of poverty are Lone Parents, Disabled, 3+ Children, Minority Ethnic, Youngest child aged less than 1 and Mothers aged less than 25.
+(Will your proposal help or hinder the Council with this) The 6 priority family groups at highest risk of poverty are lone parents, disabled, 3+ children, minority ethnic, youngest child aged less than 1 and mothers aged less than 25.
 The Drivers of Child Poverty fall into 3 main categories; Income from Employment, Cost of Living, Income from Social Security.
-The plans have ensured all of these groups have been included and all actions detailed confirm that agencies involved are working collaboratively to promote equality and reduce exclusion.
+The report sets out how all of these groups have been considered and all actions detailed confirm that agencies involved are working collaboratively to promote equality and reduce exclusion.
 C. Foster good relations?
 (Will your proposal help to foster or encourage good relations between those who have different equality characteristics?)
 Relationships have been established between all partner agencies Under the Equality Act there are nine protected characteristics.
 The plans make positive impacts on many of these as outlined below.